About the Upward Bound Program

 - One hundred percent of Upward Bound graduates enroll in post-secondary education.

-- Students participating in Upward Bound programs are more than TWICE as likely to remain in college and FOUR times as likely to earn an undergraduate degree than non-Upward Bound students from similar backgrounds.
+- Students participating in Upward Bound programs are more than twice as likely to continue in college and four times more likely to earn an undergraduate degree than non-Upward Bound students from similar backgrounds.